sriram7737/Multi-Source-Data-Analytics-Chatbot/readme.md

+## please provide feedback using the feedback from

 # Multi-Source Data Analytics Chatbot

 This project is a multi-source data analytics chatbot application built using Flask and various Python libraries.
 The chatbot is capable of handling general questions using Wikipedia, fine-tuned GPT-2 model, and can analyze various document formats, create visualizations, perform sentiment analysis, summarization, and more.

 ## Features